Denton Family Lawyer

 One thing to note—getting primary physical custody does not automatically lend itself to primary legal custody.
 Judges are often quite open to the idea of shared legal custody on big decisions, while granting primary physical custody to one parent, in the interests of stability for the children.

 Every case is different, and all family relationships have a unique dynamic.
-It’s your attorney’s job to make sure your side of that story gets told to the court.
+It’s your attorney’s role to make sure your side of that story gets told to the court.
+It is also important to understand the nuances of establishing visitation schedules.
+The 'standard possession order' commonly used in Texas provides a starting point, often granting the non-custodial parent weekend, holiday, and summer visits.
+However, schedules can be adjusted for special circumstances such as parental work schedules, children's extracurricular activities, and other family-specific needs.

 Spousal maintenance—or alimony, as you may have heard it colloquially referred to as—is aimed at allowing both spouses to meet living expenses after the divorce, even if one of them earned a significantly higher income during the marriage.